Emma-tx-L/Eminence/README.md

 ## Credits
 Dobty, the portals, the audio, and some other stuff were made by me.
-All external assets were either purchased or free for personal use.
+All external assets were either purchased or free for non-commercial use.

 The following Unity Store Assets were used or referenced in some way:
 [Particle Ribbon by Moonflower Carnival](https://assetstore.unity.com/packages/vfx/particles/spells/particle-ribbon-42866)